-- a) ensure that the OHSE management system is established, implemented and maintained in accordance with the ISO45001, ISO4001 and ISO50001 standards.; - ensure that reports on the performance of the OHSE management system are presented to the Executive Team for review and used as a basis for improvement of the OHSE management system; - in conjunction with the Risk Manager and Facilities Manager receive reports of defects and hazards in the fabric of the premises or fixed installations, determine appropriate action and make arrangements for hazards and defects to be eliminated so far as is reasonably practicable; - d) oversee, in consultation with the Risk Manager, appropriate Senior Manager, and, where necessary, the relevant statutory authority, the siting and installation of new equipment, building and structures, and services, and ensure compliance with applicable statutory provisions; - e) chair the HSECG meetings and ensure minutes of each meeting are circulated to the Executive Team and uploaded onto MyLloyd's for access by all employees; - ensure the maintenance of all fire equipment throughout Lloyd's, and that approved fire instructions and any other necessary safety signs are displayed in all appropriate Lloyd's locations; - g) assume responsibility for and promoting through the CRE senior management team: - cleaning; - waste management and education of the waste hierarchy; - promoting the flights policy; - providing input into carbon reporting and offsetting; - promoting environmental and energy considerations when undertaking supplier selection and management recommendations; - renewable energy and building initiatives; - employee education and engagement initiatives; - role modelling, championing environmentally friendly initiatives and behaviours. - h) ensure that in all premises, cleaning and associated operations, including the proper disposal of wastes are carried out in accordance with statutory requirements;
+- a) ensure that the OHSE management system is established, implemented and maintained in accordance with the ISO45001 and ISO4001 standards.; - ensure that reports on the performance of the OHSE management system are presented to the Executive Team for review and used as a basis for improvement of the OHSE management system; - c) in conjunction with the Risk Manager and Facilities Manager receive reports of defects and hazards in the fabric of the premises or fixed installations, determine appropriate action and make arrangements for hazards and defects to be eliminated so far as is reasonably practicable; - d) oversee, in consultation with the Risk Manager, appropriate Senior Manager, and, where necessary, the relevant statutory authority, the siting and installation of new equipment, building and structures, and services, and ensure compliance with applicable statutory provisions; - e) chair the HSECG meetings and ensure minutes of each meeting are circulated to the Executive Team and uploaded onto MyLloyd's for access by all employees; - f) in accordance with the Fire Safety in Buildings Policy Guidance Note, ensure the maintenance of all fire equipment throughout Lloyd's, and ensure that approved fire instructions and any other necessary safety signs are displayed in all appropriate Lloyd's locations; - g) assume responsibility for and promoting through the CRE senior management team: - cleaning; - waste management and education of the waste hierarchy; - promoting the flights policy; - providing input into carbon reporting and offsetting; - promoting environmental considerations when undertaking supplier selection and management recommendations; - renewable energy and building initiatives; - employee education and engagement initiatives; - role modelling, championing environmentally friendly initiatives and behaviours.

-- i) in conjunction with the Risk Manager and Facilities Manager, be responsible for testing fire alarms and emergency lighting installations, and ensure that regular emergency evacuation drills are held and evaluated; and - ensure any accident or incident he/she becomes aware of is reported to the Risk Manager, in accordance with Lloyd's procedures.
+- h) ensure that in all premises, cleaning and associated operations, including the proper disposal of wastes are carried out in accordance with statutory requirements; - i) in conjunction with the Risk Manager and Facilities Manager, be responsible for testing fire alarms and emergency lighting installations, and ensure that regular emergency evacuation drills are held and evaluated; and - j) ensure any accident or incident he/she becomes aware of is reported to the Risk Manager, in accordance with Lloyd's procedures.

-5.2 Senior Facilities and Stakeholder Manager:
+5.2 Facilities Manager:

-The Senior Facilities and Stakeholder Manager will, within UK premises:
+The Facilities Manager will, within UK premises:

-- ensure that the procedures for evacuation of premises and other emergency procedures are in place, and that procedures for evacuation are disseminated to managers and staff on Lloyd's premises; - b) ensure the effective planning, control, monitoring and reviewing of risks, opportunities and protective measures on Lloyd's premises and be responsible for the provision of information to employees and others to ensure their health and safety; and - ensure, in consultation with the service partner managers, that defects and hazards observed or reported in the fabric of the premises or fixed installations are acknowledged and that appropriate action is determined and carried out; - ensure that appropriate systems are in place so that no building work can be carried out on the premises without first receiving approval from the electrical / mechanical service partner; - e) ensure any accident or incident he/she becomes aware of is reported to the Risk Manager, in accordance with Lloyd's procedures; - f) ensure the effective implementation of the environmental aspects outlined within 5.1 paragraph (g) (Head of CRE); - ensure OHSE issues are discussed with in-house service partners during formal contract performance meetings; - h) ensure OHSE performance is discussed with potential in-house service partners / subcontractors before any formal appointment is made; and - i) attend the HSECG meetings and act as chair in the absence of the Head of Corporate Real Estate. - j) chair the Building User Group meetings on a quarterly basis and ensure OHSE issues are formally discussed as a standing agenda item: - ensure OHSE issues are discussed with tenants and market participants as a matter of routine during both formal and informal meetings; and - l) ensure OHSE issues are formally raised with any potential tenant / market participant prior to any tenancy agreement being signed.
+- ensure that the procedures for evacuation of premises and other emergency procedures are in place, and that procedures for evacuation are disseminated to managers and staff on Lloyd's premises; - ensure the effective planning, control, monitoring and reviewing of risks, opportunities and protective measures on Lloyd's premises and be responsible for the provision of information to employees and others to ensure their health and safety; and - c) ensure, in consultation with the service partner managers, that defects and hazards observed or reported in the fabric of the premises or fixed installations are acknowledged and that appropriate action is determined and carried out; - ensure that appropriate systems are in place so that no building work can be carried out on the premises without first receiving approval from the electrical / mechanical service partner; - e) ensure any accident or incident he/she becomes aware of is reported to the Risk Manager, in accordance with Lloyd's procedures; - f) ensure the effective implementation of the environmental aspects outlined within 5.1 paragraph (g) (Head of CRE); - g) ensure OHSE issues are discussed with in-house service partners during formal contract performance meetings; - h) ensure OHSE performance is discussed with potential in-house service partners / subcontractors before any formal appointment is made; and - i) attend the HSECG meetings and act as chair in the absence of the Head of Corporate Real Estate.